Viewer Rating

 The movie does not contain any action or adventure elements.

-The series introduces new characters, including a non-binary character, but established legacy Transformers characters retain their canonical genders from previous iterations.
+The series introduces new characters, including non-binary representation, but all established legacy Transformers characters retain their original canonical genders from previous iterations.
 No existing character's gender was altered.

 The show introduces new human characters, the Malto family, who are original to this series.
 The robot characters (Cybertronians) do not possess a human race.
 No established legacy characters from prior Transformers media have undergone a race change.